enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

 This post details several ways of solving the level 3 of the Android crackmes released by the OWASP guys (Bernhard Mueller).
+To begin with, a hardened APK is provided and the main goal is to extract a hidden secret within the app.

 **Security mechanisms in UnCrackable Level3:**